jdomenechb/rust-ddd-example/README.md

 ## Contribution
-Please, feel free to contribute discussing, commenting or improving the application via Pull Requests or Issues.
+Please, feel free to contribute asking, discussing, commenting or improving the application via Pull Requests or Issues.
 All type of feedback will be welcomed!